Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Conclusion

+WAWEnets' small size make them approachable for applications where computing power is at a premium.
+This fact, combined with the fact that they work directly on waveforms, means WAWEnets are uniquely suited for endpoint monitoring.
+This monitoring could be logged along with other relevant information to support retrospective diagnostics, address questions of compliance with service level agreements, or enable studies of which configurations or conditions create changes that would be audible to users at the endpoint and which would be transparent.
+Results could also be passed back upstream to inform network elements of user experience so they could adapt as needed.
+And WAWEnets can also be used offline to efficiently analyze large batches of recorded speech files.

 WAWEnets are distinct from the vast majority of alternatives because they apply ML directly to speech waveforms instead of applying it to features extracted from speech waveforms.
-This gives WAWEnets access to all the information in the waveforms and allows them to effectively generate the best features for the task internally, rather than having potentially sub-optimal features mandated externally.
+This gives WAWEnets access to all the information in the waveforms and allows them to, in effect, generate the best features for the task internally, rather than having potentially sub-optimal features mandated externally.
 Our work shows that this is indeed a viable approach.

-We have proposed several strategies to extend WAWEnets to wider bandwidths and longer signals as data becomes available.
+At present, WAWEnets operate only on 3-second segments of speech sampled at 16,000 samples/second.
+We have proposed (see Section \ref{sec:disc}) several strategies to extend WAWEnets to wider bandwidths and longer signals as labeled data becomes available.

 WAWEnets are composed of six common signal processing functions and, as expected, the non-linear functions (bias and HWR) are critical.
-These functions move spectral information (shaped by FIR filtering and gains) to DC so that the DC values of the final, very short, signals provide a 96-D description of the original, much longer signals.
-We encourage further experimentation and development with WAWEnets and that is enabled by the software repository at https://github.com/NTIA/WEnets.
+These functions move spectral information (shaped by FIR filtering and gains) to DC so that the DC values of the final, very short signals provide a 96-D description of the original, much longer signals.

+We encourage further experimentation and development with WAWEnets, especially in the case that impairments in your dataset differ significantly from impairments in our dataset.
+To that end, please visit the software repository at https://github.com/NTIA/WEnets where we provide the weights derived in this work and code suitable for training WAWEnets on your dataset.